Back to Blog

 When you open a new bag, box, or case of cans:

-3. Save the image in an album named Pet Food Lots (or email it to yourself with the product name in the subject line).
+3. Save the image in a phone album named Pet Food Lots, or email it to yourself with the product name and open date in the subject line.

 Receipts are part of your safety toolkit

-You do not need a spreadsheet obsession—just a consistent place:
+You do not need spreadsheet obsession—just a consistent place for purchase proof:

-• Keep one envelope for paper receipts if you shop in store
+• Keep one envelope or folder for in-store paper receipts if you shop locally

-• A dedicated scoop (not the random cereal scoop)
+• A dedicated scoop washed periodically—not the cereal scoop or measuring cup from flour

 Tie it to the official recall workflow